wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/ApplicationConfigurationUpdated.md

 >     /usr/bin/config

 to push it to your S3 datastore.
+WARNING RUNNING THE '/usr/bin/config' WILL PUSH YOUR CHANGES TO ALL YOUR WEBSERVERS.
 Syntax checking has to be passed before the changes you make are accepted by the system.

-**WARNING RUNNING THE '/usr/bin/config' WILL PUSH YOUR CHANGES TO ALL YOUR WEBSERVERS**

 - Run the script: